 Mr. Grippen and his wife, Maureen, reside in Little Egg Harbor, New Jersey.
 He has 2 children and 6 grandchildren.

 Since September 11, 2001, Wendy’s mission has been to keep the memory of 9/11 alive, to pay tribute to those who were lost and to support and advocate for the survivors.
-Wendy became affiliated with Strength to Strength after being introduced to Sarri Singer at the 10 year anniversary of September 11th, and is also a member of the World Trade Center Survivors Network.
-These memberships have broadened Wendy’s cause to help not only 9/11 survivors, but those affected by terrorism throughout the world.
+Wendy became affiliated with the organization Strength to Strength after being introduced to Sarri Singer at the 10 year anniversary of September 11th.
+In addition, Wendy actively volunteers at the non-profit 9/11 Tribute Center, providing tours Of the World Trade Center site and education on the events of 9/11 from the viewpoint of a direct survivor.
+Her efforts have extended to attending rallies to support victims of terrorism in current times.
+These affiliations have broadened Wendy’s ability to help not only 9/11 survivors, but those affected by terrorism throughout the world.

-Wendy currently holds the position of Chief Operating Officer at a healthcare company in Manhattan.
+Wendy is currently a Healthcare Executive in New Jersey.
 Wendy and her husband Jerry, who she describes as the love of her life, live in Hackensack, New Jersey.

 Maria Lozano is the Managing Director of the Network of Associations of Victims of Terrorism (NAVT) where she has been involved since its inception.
 She is responsible of the design, direction and coordination of all the areas, projects and activities of the organization.
 She is also the Manager of the ASSOCIATION OF AID OF 11TH MARCH VICTIMS.
 NAVT includes more than 30 Associations, foundations and other European organizations which support Victims of terrorism and their families.
 NAVT is entirely supported by the European Commission its aims are joining, connecting, and facilitating the success of groups already in existence that help and assist the victims of terrorism and their families and stimulating trans-national cooperation between associations of victims of terrorism or other non-governmental organisations with a special focus on supporting victims of terrorism.
 She is member of the Radicalization Awareness Network (RAN) and has led several researches on the situation and needs of victims of the March 11th attacks, 18 and 36 months afterwards, a comparative research on the Legislative treatment of victims of terrorism in Spain, Italy, United Kingdom and France as well as the public and private organizations supporting victims of terrorism in the European Union.
 Maria’s areas of specialization include International Law and International Relationships.